 Government announces selective licensing review

-The Government has announced a review into the use and effectiveness of selective licensing.
+The Government has announced a selective licensing review into the use and effectiveness of these licenses.

 The review, announced today by the MHCLG, will see independent commissioners gather evidence from landlord associations, such as the RLA, as well as local authorities, tenants and other housing professionals.